Privacy Implementation Notice 2024-01: Digital Advertising

 • directing individuals to a GC website to obtain further information

 Digital platforms commonly make use of data and personal information to customize the audience’s experience.
 This customization is enabled by segmentation, a marketing practice intended to deliver content appropriate to the audience’s demographic profile, region, interests or online behaviour.
 This approach helps ensure that the audience for whom the information is most relevant receives it at the appropriate time and place.
-Suppliers or contractors used for GC digital advertising collect information from the audience (also known as advertisement recipients, users, visitors or individuals) and use that information to further target advertising campaigns.
+Media suppliers acting on behalf of the GC collect information, which may include elements of personal information, from the audience (also known as advertisement recipients, users, visitors or individuals) and use that information to further target advertising campaigns.
 The GC pays media suppliers when an advertisement is shown or clicked on.
-These metrics and sources of data can be captured through web analytics or ad servers to measure a campaign’s performance.
+Metrics and other data can be captured through web analytics (with the support of digital markers) or ad servers to measure a campaign’s performance.
 Getting an accurate count of impressions, views and clicks is very important for:

 • measuring the performance of advertising campaigns